aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/java/advanced-ocr-techniques/prepare-rectangles-for-ocr/_index.md

 String imagePath = dataDir + "p.png";
 ```

-Specify the document directory and image path where your image for OCR processing is located.
+Replace `"Your Document Directory"` with the absolute path where your image (`p.png`) resides.
+This is the image that will be processed.

 ## Step 3: Create Aspose.OCR Instance